-Are you wondering how to choose between Rolling shutter and Global shutter for your application?
+Are you wondering how to choose between Rolling shutter cameras and Global shutter cameras for your application?
 Then, read this article to better understand the differences between rolling shutter and global shutter and how to choose the one that perfectly fits your application.

 Today’s industrial cameras and imaging systems have sensors that capture and record images for various processing and analysis purposes.
 These sensors use an electronic shutter to capture images.
 An electronic shutter is a device that controls the exposure of photon wells on the sensor.
 It also determines whether the pixels are exposed line by line or as a complete matrix.
 The two main types of electronic shutter are Rolling shutter and Global shutter.
 This article explores shutter mechanisms, the difference between the two shutters, and where to use them.

 For better understanding of the details discussed in this article, the following terms need to be understood.